+(1) The vice-chancellor is appointed by council on a five year performance based contract renewable if council deems it fit after such consultation as required by the Act, provided that the vice-chancellor shall not serve more than 2 terms.
+The vice-chancellor may only serve the third term under exceptional circumstances at the discretion of council.

-- (1) The vice-chancellor is appointed by council for a contract period, after such consultation as required by the Act. - (2) The salary and conditions of service of the vice-chancellor are as determined by council from time to time.
+(2) The salary and conditions of service of the vice-chancellor are as determined by council from time to time.